 22. This Bag That Organizes Your Tangled Tech Accessories

 Maybe, everything will be wireless one day.
-Until then, you need a plan for the dozens of wires and plugs it requires to live in the modern world — and this roll case is it.
-It has a place for phone chargers, battery backups, plugs, headphones, and everything else that's currently lost in your bag.
-Pack it all in, wrap it up, and you'll be able to find the thing you need when you need it.
-One happy owner wrote, "Nothing is tangled.
-Nothing gets lost.
-I have easy access to my cables whenever I need them.
-Perfect!"
+Until then, you need a plan for the dozens of wires and plugs it requires to live in the modern world — and this travel tech organizer is it.
+It has plenty of space for phone chargers, battery backups, plugs, headphones, and everything else that's currently lost in your bag.
+Pack it all in, zip it up, and you'll be able to find the thing you need when you need it.
+One happy owner wrote, "Great carry case for all electronics accessories, each with its own zippered compartment.
+Great so that when you open it, everything isn't jumbled or just falls out.
+Great size too.”

 23. The Phone Charger That's Literally Powered By The Sun

-If you're out hiking, fishing, camping, or just in the wild, you should try this solar charger and flashlight.
+If you're out hiking, fishing, camping, or just in the wild, you should try this waterproof and dust-proof solar charger and flashlight.
 Just place it in the sun, and it'll convert the rays into a charge for your phone, headphones, or whatever else you have that run on batteries.
-It's also a flashlight and a compass — and that's a lot of survival gear for less than $25.
-Plus, it weighs only 9 ounces and comes with the carabiner so you can clip it onto your pack.
+It has an 35800mAh capacity and can charge up to three devices at once via wireless and USB charging.
+Plus, it has a clip so you can hang it from your pack and features a built-in flashlight.

 24. This Wireless Bluetooth Speaker That Works For 12 Hours Straight